 In order to obtain suitable treatment, it was found necessary to acidify the brine before treatment through the Nyex unit.
-Treating the concentrated brine solution (Mode II) required over 50% more acid and even with this addition the pH achieved was not as low as when acidifying the dilute solution

-(acidified pH was 2.74 in Mode I and 3.6 in Mode II).
+Treating the concentrated brine solution (Mode II) required over 50% more acid and even with this addition the pH achieved was not as low as when acidifying the dilute solution (acidified pH was 2.7 in Mode I and 3.6 in Mode II).
 This is likely to be due to the buffering effect from the higher ionic content within the concentrated brine.

-However to neutralize the brine before discharge required only a third of the NaOH operating in Mode II (and it achieved a higher discharge pH = 8.17 compared to 6.6 in Mode I).
-It can be seen from the table that less NaOH was required because after electrochemical treatment, the pH was much higher when a concentrated brine was treated (5.88 in Mode II compared with 3.11 during Mode I).
+However to neutralize the brine before discharge required only a third of the NaOH operating in Mode II (and it achieved a higher discharge pH = 8.2 compared to 6.6 in Mode I).
+It can be seen from the table that less NaOH was required because after electrochemical treatment, the pH was much higher when a concentrated brine was treated (5.9 in Mode II compared with 3.1 during Mode I).
 As OH- ions were produced at a rate that dependents on the current and the current was similar in both trials, it is evident that the increase in pH during electrochemical treatment in Mode II was not a result of increased OH- production at the cathode.
 It should be noted that this is an assumption based on previous Arvia experience that the only significant reaction at the cathode was the reduction of water.
 Hence it is likely that the change happened due to reactions at the anode.

 When treating the concentrated organic brine in Mode II, significantly more of the electric charge went into the oxidation of the organics, shown by the much higher organic removal rate.
 Similarly operating in Mode II means that there was a higher Cl- concentration in the water.
 Thus, some of the charge also went towards the oxidation of the Cl- ions to Cl2.
 However, a similar charge was passed when treating the dilute brine solution in Mode I, but much less charge went towards the oxidation of organics or Cl-.
 Hence more of the charge resulted in a different electrochemical oxidation reaction that might have taken place at the anode.
 This was the oxidation of water to form O2.
 During this reaction, hydrogen (H+) ions were also produced.
 These H+ ions then reacted with the OH- ions produced at the cathode.
-As more H+ ions in the brine to cause an increase in pH.
+As more H+ ions were produced in Mode I to react with the OH- ions produced at the cathode, there were fewer OH- ions in the brine to cause an increase in pH.
 As fewer H+ ions were produced when operating in Mode II, the rise in pH was much greater as less of the OH- ions produced reacted with the H+ ions.
 Hence in Mode II there were two oxidation reactions reducing the water oxidation reaction, so the pH was able to rise more in Mode II, reducing the quantity of NaOH needed for neutralization.